geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 That is what I'm doing.
 The bindings are not part of the state.
 In fact, they can't be part of the state.
-What we would like is to be able to...
+What we would like is to be able to..
 The reason why there's such a potential for speed is that the vast majority of UOPs match sets of patterns that already sort of match
 Essentially, we're reusing a lot of the computation, but we're already doing that.

 ##### **Geohot** [[01:02:02](https://www.youtube.com/watch?v=Dm83mY6ONks&t=3722)]